xyproto/orbiton/README.md

 * Copy, cut and paste is only for one line at a time.
 * Some letters can not be typed in.
 Like `æ`.

+## Known bugs

+* After resizing the terminal, the scolling may stop working and everything may be displayed wrong.

 ## Hotkeys

 * `ctrl-q` - quit